 “find out that Fred’s cones respond differentially to certain light waves in the red section of the spectrum that make no difference to ours (or perhaps he has an extra cone) and that this leads in Fred to a wider range of those brain states responsible for visual discriminatory behaviour”.

 Jackson then brings on board a modal argument; as well as giving attention to the possibility of zombies.
-In fact the zombie-possibility starts of with a logical argument - or at least a statement about the limits of logical entailment.
+In fact the zombie possibility starts off with a logical argument - or at least with a statement about the limits of logical entailment.

-Mary may well have all the physical information about red or about red’s physical underpinnings.
+Mary may well have all the physical information about red (or about red’s physical underpinnings).
 Similarly, we may have all the physical information about what seems to be another person.
-Jackson argues that no
+Jackson argues that

 “Not anything physical…”

-T. Nagel offered us something very special to this general debate when he published his paper, ‘What is it like to be a Bat?’
+Thomas Nagel offered us something very special to this general debate when he published his paper, ‘What is it like to be a Bat?’.
 Very generally, S can't tell us what it is like “from a bat’s point of view”.
 The bat’s point of view is “not our point of view”.
 In addition, the bat’s point of view